Empress of the Seas: Service under Royal Caribbean

 In 2016, Empress underwent a dry dock refit and returned to Royal Caribbean as Empress of the Seas.

 On 21 December 2015, Royal Caribbean started offering 4- and 5-night Empress of the Seas cruises from Miami, originally scheduled to begin 30 March 2016, with the Bahama Islands, Key West, and Grand Cayman among ports to be visited.
 On 18 March 2016, Royal Caribbean announced that the reintroduction of Empress of the Seas into its fleet would be delayed until 25 April 2016.
 On 20 April 2016, a further delay to 28 May 2016 was announced to time to completely rebuild the ship's galleys.

 On 21 December 2018, Empress of the Seas rescued two fishermen who were without food, fuel or water after having set sail in the Caribbean sea twenty days earlier.
 Crew members operating the radar system for the Empress of the Seas had noticed an anomaly that turned out to be the small fishing boat.
 Royal Caribbean lowered one of its lifeboats to rescue the fishermen.

 In 2019, the ship was scheduled to take longer and more extended cruises to Cuba.
 Besides Havana, she was scheduled to visit Cienfuegos and Santiago de Cuba.
 These routes have since been suspended, the ship instead substituting other ports in the Caribbean and Bahama Islands for the Cuban ports.

 On 15 March 2020 the ship docked in Miami for the final time under Royal Caribbean carrying fare paying passengers.

 Sale to Cordelia Cruises

-In August 2020, in response to rumors that Empress of the Seas was anchored in Greece to be sold for scrap, Royal Caribbean said that the ship was still part of the fleet and is only staying in Greece for a few months.
+In August 2020, in response to rumors that Empress of the Seas was anchored in Greece to be sold for scrap, Royal Caribbean said that the ship was still part of the fleet and would only be staying in Greece for a few months.

 In December 2020, Royal Caribbean sold Empress of the Seas to Indian cruise line Cordelia Cruises.